 Rates of mental illness

 Mental illness is extremely common.
 In any 12-month period, more than 20% of people in New Zealand are likely to experience some form of mental illness; and 47% of New Zealanders are likely to experience a form of mental illness at some point in their lives.
 The Dunedin longitudinal study suggests an even higher lifetime prevalence given that 83% of the cohort had experienced mental illness and/or addiction by age 38.

 Suicide is a significant health challenge.
 In 2011 New Zealand’s male and female suicide rates were around the middle of the range for OECD countries, but the youth rates were both second-highest.
 Increased risk of suicide is often linked with mental illness.
-Serious mental disorders and risk of suicide are most common among people who have few educational qualifications or low household incomes, and among Māori and Pacific peoples, females, younger people, urban dwellers and people with an existing mental disorder.
+Serious mental disorders and risk of suicide are most common among people who have few educational qualifications or low household incomes.
+Often they are Māori and Pacific peoples, females, younger people, urban dwellers and people with an existing mental disorder.
 Gay, lesbian, bisexual, transgender, queer and intersex people experience higher levels of mental health distress, and are at more risk of suicide than the heterosexual population.
 Anxiety disorders, major depression and eating disorders are more common among women.
 Substance-use disorders (such as alcohol and drug addictions) are more common among men.
 People with experience of mental illness make up 35% of those on the sickness benefit, and 27% of those on the invalid’s benefit.

 Beliefs about mental illness

 In all eras and cultures people have explained mental health and illness in their own way.
 Mental illness has been explained in terms of supernatural, natural, biological or psychological causes.
 In pre-colonial times Māori held a supernatural view and distinguished between the insane (pōrangi, pōrewarewa, haurangi, pōtētē), demented (wairangi, karearea), the intellectually disabled (karakiraki, pororirori) and people who were possessed by spirits (apa, mate kikokiko).